kartoza/docker-postgis/README.md

 * `-e POSTGRES_USER=<PGUSER>`
 * `-e POSTGRES_PASS=<PGPASSWORD>`
-**NB** You should use a strong passwords.
+**Note:** You should use a strong passwords.
 If you are using docker-compose make sure docker can interpolate the password.
 Example using a password with a `$` you will need to escape it ie `$$`
 * `-e POSTGRES_DBNAME=<PGDBNAME>`
-* `-e POSTGRES_MULTIPLE_EXTENSIONS=postgis,hstore,postgis_topology,postgis_raster,pgrouting`

-You can pass as many extensions as you need.
-* `-e SHARED_PRELOAD_LIBRARIES='pg_cron'`
-Some extensions need to be registered in the `postgresql.conf` as shared_preload_libraries. pg_cron should always be added because the extension is installed with the image.
 * `-e SSL_CERT_FILE=/your/own/ssl_cert_file.pem`
 * `-e SSL_KEY_FILE=/your/own/ssl_key_file.key`
 * `-e SSL_CA_FILE=/your/own/ssl_ca_file.pem`